MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 ### Egress traffic flow

 In this architecture, we recommend all egress traffic from the cluster communicating through through Azure Firewall or your own similar network virtual appliance, over other options such as [NAT Gateway](/azure/virtual-network/nat-gateway/nat-gateway-resource) or [HTTP proxy](/azure/aks/http-proxy).
-Azure Firewall provides zero-trust control and the ability to inspect this traffic, and you can implement that choice using user-defined routes (UDRs).
+For zero-trust control and the ability to inspect traffic, all egress traffic from the cluster moves through Azure Firewall.
+You can implement that choice using user-defined routes (UDRs).
 The next hop of the route is the [private IP address](/azure/virtual-network/virtual-network-ip-addresses-overview-arm#private-ip-addresses) of the Azure Firewall.
 Here, Azure Firewall decides whether to block or allow the egress traffic.
 That decision is based on the specific rules defined in the Azure Firewall or the built-in threat intelligence rules.

+An alternative to using Azure Firewall is to utilize AKS's [HTTP Proxy](/azure/aks/http-proxy) feature.
+All traffic egressing the cluster is set first to the IP address of the HTTP Proxy, which decides to forward the traffic or drop it.

+With either method, review the required [egress network rules](/azure/aks/limit-egress-traffic) for AKS.

 > [!NOTE]
 > If you use a public load balancer as your public point for ingress traffic and egress through Azure Firewall using UDRs, you might see an [asymmetric routing situation](/azure/aks/limit-egress-traffic#add-a-dnat-rule-to-azure-firewall).
 This architecture uses *internal* load balancers in a dedicated ingress subnet behind the Application Gateway.
 This design choice not only enhances security, but also eliminates asymmetric routing concerns.
 Alternatively, you could route ingress traffic through your Azure Firewall before or after your Application Gateway, however this approach isn't necessary or recommended for most situations.